kekee000/node-worker-farm/README.md

 Distribute processing tasks to child processes with an über-simple API and baked-in durability & custom concurrency options.

-**Basically the same as worker-farm, except support init worker asynchronously**
+**Basically the same as worker-farm, except supporting init worker asynchronously**

 ## Example